ryanjkendrick/DirectoryDateOrganiser/README.md

 # DirectoryDateOrganiser

-Just wanted organise my media folders from DDMMYYY to YYYYMMDD format quickly.
+Just wanted to organise my media folders from DDMMYYY to YYYYMMDD format quickly.